znorio/SCITE-RNA-v2/README.md

 ### Simulated Data

-To **generate new simulated data** and compare different numbers of clones execute:
+To **generate new simulated data** with various parameter settings and different numbers of clones execute:

     generate_results_python_r/comparison_data_generation.py